Mamie George S. Williams

 Mamie George S. Williams was a politician from Georgia and served on the Republican National Committee.
 In 1924, Williams became the first woman from Georgia and first African American woman to speak on the floor of the Republican National Convention.
 She is a member of the Georgia Women of Achievement hall of fame.

 Early life

-Mamie Williams was born in April, 1872 in Savannah, Georgia to Reverend James and Sarah Miller.
+Williams was born in April, 1872 in Savannah, Georgia to Reverend James and Sarah Miller.
 Her given name was Mary Frances, but she was called Mamie.
 Williams was educated at the Beach Institute in Savannah and at the Atlanta University.
 After completing her education, Williams married twice but was twice widowed.
 Her second husband's first name was "George," so she was often referred to as Mrs. George S. Williams.
-Eventually, she became known by to many as "Mamie George."
+Eventually, she became known to many as "Mamie George."

 Civic service

-During World War I, Williams began her career in civic service by supporting war efforts at home such as Liberty Loan Drives.
+During World War I Williams began her career in civic service by supporting war efforts at home such as Liberty Loan Drives.
 Additionally, she dedicated over 2,400 hours of volunteer work for the Toussaint L'Ouverture branch of the American Red Cross.
-After spending much of her time on charitable work, Williams began to make a transition and focus instead on politics.